Europe for Older Teens: Amsterdam, Munich, Swiss Alps and Venice

 DO I HAVE TO BRING A BACKPACK?

-No, the bag you bring is up to you but we strongly recommend a smaller lighter bag, preferably one with rolling wheels to make your travel a bit easier.
+No, the bag you bring is up to you but we strongly recommend a smaller lighter bag.
 Larger “backpacker style” backpacks are also appropriate.
 Please keep in mind you will be responsible for your own bags throughout the duration of the trip so packing light like a true traveler is key!

 HOW WILL WE TRAVEL FROM CITY TO CITY?